I want to thank you for the information provided on your website. As a litigation lawyer, I have referred to this information more than once.

 Typical Concerns of the Seller

-The seller usually has the simpler side of the transaction.
+The seller usually has the simpler side of the transaction, at least when it comes to modifying the contract.
 First and foremost, the seller wants to make sure that a buyer is serious and capable of following through.
 For this reason, the seller may want to require that the buyer submit a pre-approval letter with the contract.
 Also, a contract should arrive with sufficient earnest money and should show that the buyer will be making a substantial down payment.
 Other concerns of the seller include:

 (2) Buyer Due Diligence.
 The seller should make it clear that due diligence duties are the sole obligation of the buyer (including obtaining inspections, determination of square footage, an appraisal, a title commitment or policy, legal advice, and the like).
 Reliance on any statements by seller or seller’s agents should be expressly disclaimed.